-The competition is fierce when it comes to attracting local customers to brick and mortar stores, especially when more shoppers are starting their research online.
+When it comes to attracting local customers to brick-and-mortar stores, the competition is fierce.
+Especially when more shoppers are starting their research online.

-LIAs are online ads that appear after you search for a product on Google.
+Local Inventory Ads (Liasisre online ads that appear after you search for a product on Google.
 They display local products and, subsequently, your physical storefront, providing potential customers with all the details to help them move forward in their purchasing journey towards your stores.

 - A Merchant-Hosted Local Storefront (MHLSF) page

-In this post we’ll focus on Merchant-Hosted Local Storefront (MHLSF) pages as they improve a shopper’s experience with Local Inventory Ads by offering more information and purchasing options for users, helping you to increase in-store traffic and sales.
+Merchant-Hosted Local Storefront (MHLSF) pages improve shoppers’ experience with Local Inventory Ads by offering more information and purchasing options for users, helping you to increase in-store traffic and sales.

-Let’s dive deeper into the two types of MHLSFs options available.
+Let’s dive deeper into the two types of MHLSF options available:

 - Basic MHLSFs lead visitors to a product’s landing page, where they can select and purchase from a store of their choice that offers the item.
 The ad notates the price and availability of the product and allows for local pickup.

-- Full MHLSFs, by contrast, lead to a product’s landing page for a specific store which includes the customized branding, store name, store location, local product price, related products, a map of how to get to the store and different purchasing options.
+- Full MHLSFs, by contrast, lead to a product’s landing page for a specific store which includes the customized branding, store name, store location, local product price, related products, and a map of how to get to the store, and different purchasing options.

-From a marketer’s perspective, using the Full MHLSF option for your local advertising is ideal.
-You have more control to direct shoppers to your branded landing page where consumer behavior can be tracked and campaigns can be adjusted based on performance.
+Using the Full MHLSF option for your local advertising gives you more control over directing shoppers to your branded landing page.
+Also, consumer behavior can be tracked and campaigns can be adjusted based on performance.

 Product Landing Page Requirements For Full MHLSF Pages